2acoin/2acoin-docs/api/daemon-http-rpc-api.md

 `http://localhost:17910`

-To make a HTTP RPC request to your Daemon RPC you should use a GET request that looks like this:
+To make a HTTP RPC request to your 2ACoind daemon RPC you should use a GET request that looks like this:

 `http://<service address>:<service port>`

 Parameter            | Description
 -------------------- | ------------------------------------------------------------
-`<service address>`  | IP of Daemon RPC, if it is located on local machine it is either 127.0.0.1 or localhost `<service port>`     | Daemon RPC port, by default it is bound to 17910 port, but it can be manually bound to any port you want
+`<service address>`  | IP of 2ACoind daemon RPC server, if it is located on local machine it is either 127.0.0.1 or localhost `<service port>`     | 2ACoind daemon RPC port, by default it is bound to 17910 port, but it can be manually bound to any port you want

 ## getheight